smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - TIE: Axie Oh and Suzanne Collins, each read 15 times

 **TOTAL**: 924 total authors read, with 370 unique.
+234 authors were used only once for this square.

 ### 6. Mundane Jobs